Frequently asked questions

 If you made a mistake on your original return or need to change it for any reason, you can simply file an amended return.
 Federal tax returns and the following states can be amended and e-filed:

-California, Michigan, New York, Wisconsin and Washington
+California, Colorado, Georgia, Michigan, New Hampshire, New York, Pennsylvania, Wisconsin and Washington

 If you need to amend a state return in any of the following states, you can prepare it online but will have to print, sign and mail your return the old fashioned way.